broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 ### Inputs

 The UG_WGS workflow inputs are specified in JSON configuration files.
-Example configuration files can be found in the [input_files](https://github.com/Ultimagen/warp-private/tree/jukebox-refactor/pipelines/broad/dna_seq/germline/single_sample/ugwgs/input_files) folder in the WARP repository.
+An example configuration file can be found in the [input_files](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/ugwgs/input_files) folder in the WARP repository.

-Multiple workflow inputs are in the form of structs, which are defined in [UG_WGS structs WDL](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/structs/dna_seq/UltimaGenomicsWholeGenomeGermlineStructs.wdl).
+Multiple workflow inputs are in the form of structs, which are defined in [UG_WGS structs WDL](https://github.com/broadinstitute/warp/blob/develop/structs/dna_seq/UltimaGenomicsWholeGenomeGermlineStructs.wdl).
+All structs are listed in the UltimaGenomicsWholeGenomeGermlineStructs WDL](https://github.com/broadinstitute/warp/develop/structs/dna_seq/UltimaGenomicsWholeGenomeGermlineStructs.wdl).

 #### Input descriptions

-The workflow takes in an aligned CRAM (output of the Ultima Genomics sequencing platform) or an unmapped BAM file for one sample.
+The workflow takes in an aligned CRAM (output of the Ultima Genomics sequencing platform) or an unmapped BAM file for one sample and one read group.

-When applicable, the struct containing the input is listed in the `Struct` column.
+The workflow input variables are listed below.
+If an input variable is part of a struct, the struct is listed in the `Struct` column.

 | Input variable name | Struct | Description | Type |
 | --- | --- | --- | --- |